Skip advert

 Value my car

-We often test cars that feel like they’ve been given technology and equipment for the sake of it, so the no-frills approach of the Vauxhall Frontera is deeply refreshing.
-On paper, the Frontera looks astonishingly good value for money when you compare it with the brand’s more expensive Mokka.
-It’s much bigger, doesn’t skimp on equipment too much, looks the part and has the option of hybrid and pure-electric power with no cost between them.
-In the real-world, it lives up to this hype, although interior material quality does bring the tone down slightly.
+On paper, the Frontera looks astonishingly good value for money when you compare it with Vauxhall’s more expensive Vauxhall Mokka.
+The Frontera is much bigger, doesn’t skimp on equipment too much, looks the part and has the option of hybrid and pure-electric power with very little difference in cost between them.
+In the real world, it lives up to this promise, although the interior material quality and design do bring the tone down slightly.

 Advertisement - Article continues below